MathisNcl/HoopTrack/docs/index.md

     hooptrack/
         docs/  # Documentation (using mkdocs-material).
-        src/  # Sources of thepackage.
+        src/  # Sources of the package.
-            todo/  # TODO
-        tests/  # Package tests.
+            basketball/  # submodules for detecting the ball and the rim schemas/ # submodules containing all pydantic schemas tests/  # Package tests.

 ## Getting started

-Get started with melusine following our (tested!) tutorials:
+Get started with HoopTrack following our (tested!) tutorials:

 * [Getting Started](tutorials/00_GettingStarted.md){target=_blank}